 His credits to date include thirty-five feature films, seven television features and three television series, as well as work on many commercials.

 Recent credits as Production Designer in Television include; 'Washington Black' for Hulu/Fox, four seasons of the number one rated show on Fox '9-1-1', 'The Mayans M.C.’
-Pilot, ‘Shots Fired’, ‘The Bastard Executioner’, ‘The Dovekeepers’, a tent-pole mini series for CBS and Television Movies ‘Horizon’ and ‘Beauty and the Beast’.
+Pilot, ‘Shots Fired’, ‘The Bastard Executioner’, ‘The Dovekeepers’- a tent-pole mini series for CBS and Television Movies ‘Horizon’ and ‘Beauty and the Beast’.